-We here present our lower bounds for parameterized algorithm.
-We start by assuming that the parameterized algorithm does not make any errors but will add errors to the mix later below.
-For the error-free case, we are perhaps slightly more formal than might be necessary; we do so in order to set up a framework that makes it much easier to demonstrate the lower bound for when the parameterized algorithm can make mistakes.
+We here provide a full version of our lower bound section.
+Note that we repeat all of the material from Section \ref{lower}, but also provide proof details.
+In Section \ref{llm} we also provide a discussion on how it might be possible to extend these results to large language models.
+In Section \ref{unordered}, we show how to extend our results to the case where the ordering of outputs is left unspecified.
+We start by assuming that the parameter driven algorithm does not make any errors but will add errors to the mix later below.
+For the error-free case, we are much more formal than is necessary; we do so in order to set up a framework that makes it much easier to demonstrate the lower bound for when the parameter driven algorithm can make mistakes.

-Let $U$ and $V$ be finite sets, and let $\mathcal{F}$ be a set of distinct functions that map $U \rightarrow V$.
-Let $T$ be a parameterized algorithm that can compute any function $F \in \mathcal{F}$ where the decision which function is computed by $T$ only depends on the setting of the parameters of $T$.
-Let $P(F)$ be any description function describing the parameters used by $T$ when $T$ is computing $F$, and let $|P(F)|$ be the length of the description $P(F)$ measured in bits.